 Method calls and returns (pseudo-assignments) Passing an argument to a method is a "pseudo-assignment" because it effectively assigns the argument to the formal parameter.
 Return statements are also pseudo-assignments.
 As with assignments, the left-hand side and right-hand side of pseudo-assignments are typically aliased.

 Here is an example for argument-passing:

 '''

-void foo(Object o) { ... }
+void mightDoAnything(Object o) { ... }

 @Unique Object u = ...;

-foo(u); // type-checking error, because foo may create an alias of the passed argument
+mightDoAnything(u); // type-checking error, because the callee may create an alias of the passed as:

 '''